 - Kashmiri Chiles- You can substitute 1 teaspoon kashmiri chili powder for whole kashmiri chiles.
-If you don't have any kashmiri chili powder, a good substitute is to combine ¾ tsp smoked paprika and ¼ tsp cayenne powder.
+If you don't have any kashmiri chili powder, a good substitute is to combine ¾ teaspoon smoked paprika and ¼ teaspoon cayenne powder.

 - Tamarind Paste- A good substitute for tamarind paste is 1 tablespoon lime juice combined with 1 tablespoon white, granulated sugar.